normanzb/playcorder-core-as3/README.md

 2. recorder.stop()
 3. recorder.activity() - return 0 - 100, indicates microphone volumn.
 4. recorder.muted() - return true indicates that the microphone is muted
-5. recorder.connect(...args) - do the pre-connection (if appilcable), currently only works on ef rtmpt protocol (if you are on rtmp, server will disconnect it when it is idle more than 3 sec). args will be passed as it to corresponding internal connect method, for example, if it is rtmp recorder, args will be passed to NetConnection.connect();
+5. recorder.connect(...args) - do the pre-connection (if appilcable), currently only works on rtmpt protocol (if you are on rtmp, server may disconnect it quickly when timeout). 'args' will be passed as is to corresponding internal connect method.
+For example, if it is rtmp recorder, args will be passed to NetConnection.connect();
 6. recorder.disconnect() - disconnect (if applicable)
 7. recorder.result.type() - get type of result
 8. recorder.result.duration() - get duration of the result
 9. recorder.result.download(type) - download result as specified type, could be 'raw' or 'wave'
-10. recorder.result.upload(type, url) - upload result to remote url
+10. recorder.result.upload(type, url) - upload result to remote url (using POST)

 ####Events

-1. recorder.onconnected
+1. recorder.onconnected - (only available when it is RTMP recorder)
-2. recorder.ondisconnected
+2. recorder.ondisconnected - (only available when it is RTMP recorder)
 3. recorder.onstarted
 4. recorder.onstopped
 5. recorder.onchange -  possible event code are: